IntMeGroup/EditHF/README.md

 📥 Model Weights

-You can download the pre-trained LoRA checkpoints from the following links:
+You can download the pre-trained LoRA checkpoints from the following link:
 [EditHF](https://huggingface.co/sparkling621/EditHF/tree/main)

 📦 Installation